 Dr. Lee McCanne is the Director of Technologies and School Libraries.
 Click here to view the K-12 Information Technology Standards and Library Standards.

-For forty-one years, Weston has participated in METCO, (Metropolitan Council for Educational Opportunity), a voluntary, desegregation, program which brings approximately 166 students, grades K-12, from Boston to Weston’s schools.
+Since 1967, Weston has participated in METCO, (Metropolitan Council for Educational Opportunity), a voluntary, desegregation, program which brings approximately 166 students, grades K-12, from Boston to Weston’s schools.
 Weston prides itself on the success of our METCO students, who have enriched our schools by their presence and have benefitted from our educational opportunities.